benhur07b/benhur07b.github.io/open-knowledge/hands-on-web-mapping/mapbox.md

 ---
 layout: open-knowledge
-title: "Hands-on: Web Mapping with Leaflet"
+title: "Hands-on: Web Mapping with Mapbox"
 ---

 # About this hands-on tutorial